 - 1. Post a redundant question or answer If your question or answer is substantively similar to a previously posted question/answer, you will be considered as not having monitored the discussion boards. - 2.
 Show an inappropriate behavior If your message includes any element that is unprofessional (e.g., use of slangs, disclose classified info), unethical (e.g., copying others' work without acknowledging it, accessing unauthorized systems to answer a question), or offend others (see Internet Netiquette Guidelines section), you will be considered as not having learned the integrity and soft skills expected from business-major students. - 3.
 Post a one-liner like "hey, check out this webpage", "This is interesting!", "Thank you for the info", etc. Keep in mind that everyone in the class is supposed to read every message on the graded discussion boards.
 Don't add your tweets in their reading list. - 4.
 Ask a question that lacks info needed to answer the question IF such info need could be easily anticipated and provided earlier.
 If you don't bother to help others answer your question, others won't bother to help you solve your problem.
 Also, any unnecessary message traffic will cause a wasteful distraction to each and every other student in the class. - Assignments: There will be 3-5 assignments.
 Most assignments will be either a lab report or research report. - 1.
 Lab report: Perform specified hands-on lab tasks and document the process and findings. - 2.
 Research report: Conduct a short online research on a given topic and summarize the findings. - 3.
 Some assignments may include different sets of tasks for different levels (i.e., undergrad vs. grad).
 Make sure you complete the tasks for your level. - 4.
 Some assignments may involve group work. - 5.
 Different assignments may carry different weights within the Assignments category - Term Project: All students are required to work in groups for a term project.
-The term project is to build a shared virtual lab environment for the group and perform a set of infosec experiments while documenting and presenting the activities.
-Note that the shared virtual lab environment will also be used for other coursework (e.g., infosec lab assignments).
+The term project consists of two parts.
+First part is a sponsored project where each student group will interact with representatives from a real organization in order to identify infosec challenges in the sponsor organization and determine a course of actions to overcome the challenges.
+This part of the project will involve multiple meetings in order to acquainted with the sponsor organization as well as other group members, determine the project focus, outline the scope and depth of project activities, and coordinate the planned infosec activities throughout the semester.
+In addition, each group needs to present their findings, analysis and solutions in a group presentation and a written project report at the end of the semester.